USER MANUAL

 What VidVana Does NOT Do

-Application Logs: VidVana maintains logs for troubleshooting purposes.
-These logs contain only technical app activity (start times, errors, feature usage).
-Logs never contain video filenames, file paths, thumbnail data, or any content that could identify what you're watching.
+Application Logs: VidVana keeps logs on your device for troubleshooting.
+These contain technical activity only (start times, errors).
+They never include video filenames, file paths, or anything that could reveal what you were watching.

 Your Privacy Guarantee